-The Association’s network plays a lead role in advocacting for increased public and private support of ALS research and public policy initiatives that responds to the needs of people with ALS.
+The Association’s network plays a lead role in advocating for increased public and private support of ALS research and public policy initiatives that responds to the needs of people with ALS.
 Our organization’s public policy efforts in Washington, D.C. have raised the profile of ALS at the White House, among members of Congress, and within federal agencies, including the National Institutes of Health, Centers for Medicare and Medicaid Services, Food and Drug Administration, Department of Defense, Department of Veterans Affairs, Social Security Administration, and Centers for Disease Control and Prevention.
-The Association's advoacy efforts have generated more than $365 million for ALS research over the past 10 years.

 Our network of chapters provides patient and family support in communities across the country.
 To better serve people with ALS and their families, The Association is currently working with its network of free-standing support groups to expand the number of chapters nationwide.

 Click here to find a chapter near you.

 The Association’s Walk to Defeat ALS®, is held in numerous cities in the fall and spring across the nation by The Association’s nationwide network of chapters.
 Since the debut of the Walk in 2000, the event has raised more than $223 million.
 More than 100,000 people with ALS, their friends, families, and the corporate community come together in support of this nationwide effort.